 Civil Rights Corps is a non-profit organization dedicated to challenging systemic injustice in the United States’ legal system–a system that is built on white supremacy and economic inequality.

 We work to shift power to community-led movements, particularly those led by Black, Brown, and poor people who are most affected by this legal system, so they can build sufficient power to create structural change.

-We work with individuals accused and convicted of crimes, their families and communities, people currently or formerly incarcerated, activists, organizers, judges, and government officials to challenge mass human caging, to create a legal system that promotes equality and human freedom, and to dismantle white supremacy.
+We work with individuals accused and convicted of crimes, their families and communities, people currently or formerly incarcerated, activists, organizers, judges and government officials to challenge mass human caging, to create a legal system that promotes equality and freedom, and to dismantle white supremacy.

 Art has the power to help us take notice and take action.
 Meet our Artists In Residence and experience their moving work.